stephanme/modbus-exporter-image/README.md

 Builds a docker image for [RichiH/modbus_exporter](https://github.com/RichiH/modbus_exporter) so that the modbus_exporter can be installed easily in a k8s cluster.

 - small images based on alpine
-- built for amd64 and arm architecture (WIP)
+- built for amd64, arm32 and arm64 architecture

 ## Example Deployment